 Assistant Professor of Psychology

-Dr. Gilchrist has a B.S. in Psychology from Florida State University, M.A. from the University of Missouri in Psychological Sciences and a Ph.D. from the University of Missouri.
-Her dissertation is “Can the focus of attention accommodate multiple, separate items?”
+Dr. Gilchrist has a B.S. in Psychology from Florida State University and an M.A. and Ph.D in Psychological Sciences with a Concentration in Cognition and Neuroscience from the University of Missouri.

 - Gilchrist, A.L., Duarte, A., & Verhaeghen, P. (2016).
 Retrospective cues based on object features improve visual working memory performance in older adults.
 Aging, Neuropsychology, & Cognition, 23, 184-195.

 - Gilchrist, A.L.
 (2015).
 How should we measure chunks?
 A continuing issue in chunking research and a way forward.
 Frontiers in Psychology 6:1456.

 - Gilchrist, A.L., & Cowan, N. (2014).
 A two-stage search of visual working memory: Investigating speed in the change-detection paradigm.
 Attention, Perception, & Psychophysics, 67, 2031-2050.

 - Gilchrist, A.L., & Cowan, N. (2012).
 Chunking.
 In V. Ramachandran (ed.)
 The Encyclopedia of Human Behavior, 2nd Edition.
 San Diego: Academic Press.
 (Pp. 476-483).

 - Gilchrist, A.L., & Cowan, N. (2011).
 Can the focus of attention accommodate multiple, separate items?
 Journal of Experimental Psychology: Learning, Memory, and Cognition, 37, 1484-1502.